 About Windsor Castle

-Originally built by William the Conqueror in the 11th Century, Windsor Castle now houses around 500 people and will be the venue for the Royal Wedding of Prince Harry and Miss Meghan Markle on May 19th 2018.
+Originally built by William the Conqueror in the 11th Century, Windsor Castle now houses around 500 people and was the venue for the Royal Wedding of Prince Harry and Miss Meghan Markle (now the Duke and Duchess of Sussex respectively) on May 19th 2018.

 Royal Weddings at Windsor Castle

-There will be two major train services to Windsor on the day:
+There are two major train services to Windsor: